Vulgar Display of Power: Tour and media appearances

 To promote the album, Pantera toured with Skid Row and Soundgarden giving them the opportunity to perform in front of a mainstream audience in the United States.
 After touring with Skid Row the band did a European tour with Megadeth.
 The band also toured with White Zombie in 1992.
 The unique sound and the band's explosive live performances helped them gain more popularity.

 The music videos for singles from the album were played in relatively heavy rotation on MTV.
 Also during the 1990s, MTV's Headbangers Ball used excerpts from the album's songs for the show's opening theme, bumpers, and closing theme.
-"Walk" and "Mouth for War" are available as downloadable tracks for the video game Rock Band 3.
+"Walk" and "Mouth for War" were available as downloadable tracks for the video game Rock Band 3.
 "Walk" was also featured on Madden NFL 10, CSI: NY and Monday Night Football.

-"By Demons Be Driven" appears in the 2015 Academy Award-nominated film The Big Short: actor Christian Bale is seen performing along to the song on drums, which he learned for that one scene.
+"By Demons Be Driven" appears in the 2015 Academy Award-nominated film The Big Short; actor Christian Bale is seen performing along to the song on drums, which he learned for that one scene.